Multi-wavelength emission from 3C 66A: clues on its redshift and gamma-ray emission location: The results

-In Fig. \ref{f1}, we show the modeling results at different plausible redshifts.
-The filled circles are quasi-simultaneous data in bands ranging from radio to GeV.
-The observed VERITAS data are de-absorbed using the EBL model of \citet{Franceschini} with different redshifts.
-We obtain the best fit when $z=0.21$.
-It is found that the accretion-disk component is negligible compared to the SSC and BLR components.
-SSC and EC are responsible for emission in the GeV-TeV range.
-Emission from 0.1 GeV to 10 GeV is dominated by SSC.
+In Fig. \ref{Fig2}, we show the modeling results at three different redshifts.
+The filled circles are quasi-simultaneous data from radio to GeV.
+The observed VERITAS data are EBL-corrected by using the EBL model of \citet{Franceschini} with different redshifts.
+It can be seen that the accretion-disk component is negligible compared to the SSC and BLR components.
+SSC and EC are responsible for emissions at the GeV-TeV bands.
+Emission between 0.1 GeV and 10 GeV is dominated by SSC.
 Above 10 GeV, the EC component of BLR is more important.
+Table~\ref{tab} lists all model parameters.